-What are the Reports Made by IE Department in Garment Factories?
+List of MIS Reports Made by IE Department in Garment Factories

-In this post, reports are categories as Daily, Weekly and Month Reports.
+The list of production reports is categorized as Daily Reports, Weekly Reports, and Monthly Reports.
 All these reports are important to track factory performance from micro to macro levels.

-Most of you might be using some of or all the following reports.
-If not and you are planning to set up IE department in your factory or if you have just established IE departments, follow this list of reports.
+Assuming that you are working in a garment production unit, you might be using some of the following reports.
+If not, and you are planning to set up an industrial engineering department in your factory, or if you have just established an IE department, follow this list of reports for MIS reporting and data collection.

-Reports those are made on daily basis are known as Daily reports.
-IE department prepares following reports on every day.
+Reports that are made daily are known as daily reports.
+The Industrial Engineering department prepares the following reports every day.

 • Daily factory KPI report

-• Individual sewing floor efficiency/Performance report includes operator and helpers
+• Individual sewing floor efficiency/Performance report includes the operators and helpers

 • Individual cutting and finishing efficiency/Performance report includes helpers and checker